 Remember to use an after-sun lotion when arriving home that will moisturise your skin.
 Many also contain aloe vera – your skin will stay soft, be less likely to peel and many after-sun creams will assist in prolonging your suntan.

 Never forget your sun hat when out and about in the sun.
 The sunshine hits your head first and can increase the risk of dehydration, plus the skin on the top of your head may become damaged over time.
-Shade your head and save yourself from an on-coming headache with a cheap, light-weight sun hat.
+Shade your head and save yourself from a headache with a cheap, lightweight sun hat.
 If you don’t have one then please take the time to buy one.
 This goes for children too – in fact, even doggie sun hats exist!…

 This is one specifically for the girls and most of us here at HNS can agree with this… Don’t be afraid to wear your bikini instead of a bra.
 Granted, they’re not ideal when going for long walks as they don’t offer the same level of support provided by a bra, but it can’t be denied that a few days without the tight figure-hugging wire isn’t a bad thing, especially when the heat is getting to you and sweat starts forming.
 Bikini materials are designed for quick-drying after swimming in a pool or the sea so that makes them ideal for coping with sweat too!

 AVOID ANYTHING TIGHT